tpitale/mail_room/README.md

-# Owney #
+# mail_room #

-Owney is a configuration based process that will idle on IMAP connections and POST to a delivery URL whenever a new message is received on the configured mailbox and folder.
+mail_room is a configuration based process that will idle on IMAP connections and POST to a delivery URL whenever a new message is received on the configured mailbox and folder.

 ## Installation ##

 Add this line to your application's Gemfile:

-    gem 'owney'
+    gem 'mail_room'

 And then execute: